 - Do not indulge in hunting activities of any birds and animals.

-- Avoid flavoured ice candies called Golas.
+- Avoid flavored ice candies called Golas.

 Tips for Women Traveling in India

-Generally India is one of the safest, most accommodating countries for women travelers.
+Generally, India is one of the safest, most accommodating countries for women travelers.

 Sexual assault remains a serious and ongoing problem in India.